 Today in Rock History – February 19

 1965, Working at Abbey Road studios in London, The Beatles recorded the rhythm track "You're Going To Lose That Girl" in two takes.
 On his new song, John Lennon sang, and accompanied himself on acoustic guitar, backed by Paul and George.
 The band lip-synced to the recording for the movie Help!
 The final album mix was made four days later.
-1965, The Who learn by letter that … [Read more...] about Today in Rock History – February 19
+1965, The Who learn by … [Read more...] about Today in Rock History – February 19